Mike Curb: Music

 In the 1970s, Curb wrote and produced for Roy Orbison, Marie Osmond and the Osmond Family, Lou Rawls, Sammy Davis Jr. and Solomon Burke.
 He also signed artists such as the Sylvers, Eric Burdon, War, Richie Havens, the Five Man Electrical Band, Gloria Gaynor, Johnny Bristol, Exile, the Four Seasons, the Mob and the Dutch singer Heintje Simons to his labels.

 Curb ran a short-lived country music subsidiary label for Motown called Hitsville Records.
 He co-wrote the lyrics for "It Was a Good Time".
-He received BMI awards for composing "Burning Bridges" for Clint Eastwood's Kelly's Heroes, and for composing "All for the Love of Sunshine".
+He received BMI awards for writing "Burning Bridges" for Clint Eastwood's Kelly's Heroes, and for writing "All for the Love of Sunshine".

 Curb served as chairman of the Inaugural Youth Concert for President Richard Nixon's second term on January 20, 1973.
 He enlisted many artists from MGM Records as well as others to perform for the historic event.
 Solomon Burke, the Mob, Jimmy Osmond, Tommy Roe, Ray Stevens, the Sylvers, the Don Costa Orchestra, and Laurie Lea Schaefer were on the stage for the young audience.
 He served as emcee for the program.

 In 2021, Fisk Jubilee Singers won Grammy awards for Celebrating Fisk!
 (The 150th Anniversary Album) under the Best Roots Gospel Album category.
 The album was produced for Curb Records: Mike Curb and Paul Kwami won a Grammy Award.

 Curb Records marked its 60th anniversary in 2023, with Mike Curb still at the helm.
 Over the years, Curb Records has been home to Wynonna Judd, Tim McGraw, LeAnn Rimes, Hal Ketchum, Hank Williams Jr., the Judds, Lyle Lovett, Natalie Grant, Ray Stevens, Rodney Atkins, Jo Dee Messina, Sawyer Brown, Lee Brice, Dylan Scott, Hannah Ellis, Harper Grace and For King & Country.